aica-technology/network-interfaces/README.md

 python3 zmq_loopback_command.py state_uri command_uri
 ```

 Note that the scripts are provided with a correct combination of state and command URIs.
-To illustrate that better,
+There are examples of such
-there are a few examples of such combinations below.
-Imagine the robot state is on port 1601 and the command on 1602:
+combinations below.
+Assume the robot state is on port 1601 and the command on 1602:

 #### Everything runs in once container / on the same host (network independent)

 If all applications run in the same container, or on the same host, the situation is:

 - The robot publishes its state on `0.0.0.0:1601` and listens to commands on `0.0.0.0:1602` with both sockets
-  non-binding: run `./zmq_loopback_state *:1601 *:1602` or `
+  non-binding: run `./zmq_loopback_state *:1601 *:1602` or `python3 zmq_loopback_state.py *:1601 *:1602` to receive and
-  python3 zmq_loopback_state.py *:1601 *:1602` to receive and print the robot's state.
+  print the robot's state.
 - The controller sends the command on `*:1602` and receives the state on `*:1601` with both sockets binding:
   run `./zmq_loopback_command 0.0.0.0:1601 0.0.0.0:1602` or `
   python3 zmq_loopback_command.py 0.0.0.0:1601 0.0.0.0:1602` to receive and print the command and send back a random
   state.